TheRoddyWMS/BamToFastqPlugin/README.md

 ## Software Requirements

 The workflow has very few requirements.
-Beyond a working [Roddy](https://github.com/TheRoddyWMS/Roddy) installation, it uses Picard for the actual BAM-to-FASTQ conversion and coreutils sort for the name-sorting of fastqs.
+Beyond a working [Roddy](https://github.com/TheRoddyWMS/Roddy) installation, it uses Biobambam or Picard for the actual BAM-to-FASTQ conversion and coreutils sort for the name-sorting of FASTQs.

 ### Conda